-- It is the right thing to do from a social sense.
+- It is the right thing from a social perspective.

-- It is the right thing to do from a utilitarian sense.
+- It is the right thing from a utilitarian perspective.

-Of course, I have often see the two confused (deliberately or unwittingly).
+Of course, I have often seen the two confused (deliberately or unwittingly).

 There are certain values we believe in beyond the business value they bring.
 We might believe in telling the truth, or being loyal to our families.
 We might believe in being patriotic or cosmopolitan and so forth.
-As individuals and as societies we will sometimes adhere to those values even if they bring none or even negative business value.
-We do them because as human beings they enrich our lives.
+As individuals and as societies we will sometimes adhere to those values, even if they bring no or even negative business value.
+We adhere to them because as human beings they enrich our lives.
 Some of these values might even be subject to controversy.
 The debates and arguments about these values often cannot be resolved by data, rather they are resolved by moral and social arguments.

 For example, XP states as one of its values: “We will tell the truth about progress and estimates.”
-One might argue that we only tell the truth when it makes good business sense, but the word and spirit of XP is to always tell the truth even when there is a price to pay.
+One might argue that we only tell the truth when it makes good business sense to so do.
+But the word and spirit of XP is to always tell the truth about price and estimates even when there is a price to pay.
 Not only because in the long run trust brings value, but also because it is the right thing to do.

-And of course sometimes we can confuse the two and mislabel them.
+And of course sometimes we can confuse the two types of diversity and mislabel them.